The ALICE experiment: a journey through QCD: Introduction

 A primary role for the study of the QGP is played by Lattice QCD.
 Lattice QCD uses continuous space-time discretised on a lattice of finite size, with quarks defined at lattice sites, and gluons for the links connecting those sites.
 This approach can be used for QCD regarding static problems in the non-perturbative domain.
 Therefore, it is well suited for the study of the thermodynamic properties of a partonic system, such as the QGP.
 The thermodynamic properties can be estimated more precisely with increasing computational power.
 In this respect, reliable estimates of the properties of strongly interacting matter via Lattice QCD calculations require a number of important aspects.
 These include the use of realistic masses~\cite{Bazavov:2018omf} for the dominant quark flavours (the so-called (2+1)-flavour QCD, corresponding to up, down and strange quarks), and a controlled extrapolation to the continuum limit~\cite{Borsanyi:2013bia}.
+Indeed the charm, bottom and top quarks are too heavy to significantly add to the dynamics of the system, and it is the dynamics of the strange and, most importantly, of the light up and down quarks to determine the rich phase structure of QCD.
 Once the equation of state of QCD matter is evaluated with this technique, it is then possible to extract the temperature dependence of various thermodynamic quantities, such as the pressure, the energy and entropy density.
-The main results of such calculations demonstrate that a strongly interacting system with zero net baryon density evolves smoothly from a confined (hadronic) towards a deconfined (quarks and gluons) state, when its temperature is increased up to $T_{\rm c}\sim 155$ MeV~\cite{Bazavov:2014pvz,Borsanyi:2013bia}.
-Since there is no discontinuity in thermodynamic variables, a crossover transition occurs, where de-confined and confined hadronic matter can co-exist.
+The main results of such calculations demonstrate that a strongly interacting system with zero net baryon density evolves smoothly from a confined (hadronic) towards a deconfined (quarks and gluons) state, when its temperature is increased up to $T\sim 155$ MeV~\cite{Bazavov:2014pvz,Borsanyi:2013bia}.
+Since there is no discontinuity in thermodynamic variables, a crossover transition occurs, where de-confined and confined hadronic matter can co-exist and no latent heat is involved.
 The corresponding temperature is commonly indicated as ``pseudocritical temperature'' $T_{\rm pc}$.
 Moreover, it is found that such a cross-over occurs is in coincidence with the restoration of the chiral symmetry.
 The liberation of many new degrees of freedom is indicated by a strong increase in the energy density ($\epsilon$) normalised to the fourth power of temperature (Stefan-Boltzmann law) around the deconfinement temperature.
 This can be clearly seen in Fig.~\ref{fig:latticecrossover}, where the extrapolation to the continuum of lattice simulations of (2+1)-flavour QCD is shown~\cite{Bazavov:2014pvz}.
 The temperature dependence of other thermodynamical quantities as pressure ($p$) and entropy density ($s$) are also reported.